-Well, they did one thing right; the choose custom metal water bottles as an awesome way to make the merger run smoothly.
-Not only is that kind of business transaction a pretty tenuous thing to smooth over while it’s happening, but there’s likely to be anxiety around the offices for a long time as daily operations start falling into place.
-Something like a personalized metal water bottle that’s on someone’s desk everyday is a consistent reminder of a company’s commitment to its employees’ happiness.
+Well, they did one thing right; the custom metal water bottles are an awesome way to make the merger run smoothly, proving the inherent value of promotional products.
+Not only is that kind of business transaction a pretty tenuous thing to smooth over while it’s happening, but there’s likely anxiety around the offices for a long time as daily operations start falling into place.
+Something like a personalized metal water bottle is a consistent reminder of a company’s commitment to its employees’ happiness.

 However, at the end of the episode, Michael pours orange juice into everyone’s metal water bottle and raises a toast.
 Afterwards, they all make a face at the so-called “metallic” taste.

 This is where we are reminded that TV is not like real life.
-The guy that follows you to work and quizzes your friends about you is a creepy stalker, not a romantic interest.
-Jack Bauer would be quite cranky and sleep-deprived in real life, and no one would associate with him socially due to the high rate of hostage situations he’s connected to.
-And if you get a personalized metal water bottle from Quality Logo Products, the contents are NOT going to taste like you’ve been sucking on pennies all week.
+For instance, Jack Bauer would be quite cranky and sleep-deprived in real life, and no one would associate with him socially due to the high rate of hostage situations he’s connected to.
+And if you get a personalized metal water bottle from Quality Logo Products®, the contents are NOT going to taste like you’ve been sucking on pennies all week.

-For example, my mom has been using the Alpine Aluminum Water Bottle for her trips to the gym for the past year (Yay, free samples!) with no complaints.
-And believe me, this woman would never let me hear the end of it if I gave her a QLP product that she didn’t consider up to her standards.
+For example, my mom has been using the Alpine Aluminum Water Bottle for her trips to the gym for the past year with no complaints.
+And believe me, this woman would never let me hear the end of it if I gave her a Quality Logo Products® item that she didn’t consider up to her standards.

-Then there’s my personal favorite: the Aluminum Water Bottle with Straw.
+Then there’s my personal favorite: the High Sierra Aluminum Bottle.
 I write for a living, so clearly the effort of having to pick up a cup and bring it to my lips is way outside my pay grade.
 The straw is perfectly suited to my laziness.

-We always make sure we carry top quality products, but you can follow these tips to make sure you have the best experience with your custom metal water bottle.
+We here at Quality Logo Products® always make sure we carry top-of-the-line products, but you can follow these tips to make sure you have the best experience with your custom metal water bottle.

 So what do you think?
-Should we sue NBC for unrightful defamation of a promotional product?
 What are your experiences with personalized metal water bottles?
 Are you big on straws?
 Sound off in the comments below!